EnigmaCurry/d.rymcg.tech/traefik/README.md

  3) Enable ACME in your Traefik config.

-If you are creating certificates manually (via [step-ca](../step-ca) project, `make client-cert`), then you can skip enabling ACME, which is only needed if you want a fully automatic Let's Encrypt-like experience instead.
+If you are creating certificates manually (via [step-ca](../step-ca) project, `make cert`), then you can skip enabling ACME, which is only needed if you want a fully automatic Let's Encrypt-like experience instead.